astrostl/vagrant-centos/README.md

 vagrant-centos
 ==============

 Want a CentOS base box for Vagrant?
 Maybe a custom one?
 Don't want to download something untrusted?
+This will fire up a VirtualBox VM and a Ruby-based web server for hosting Kickstart automated installation scripts.
+Sane and minimal defaults are used, and it's easy to customize while learning about your tooling along the way.

 Create your own minimal CentOS base box for Vagrant in a few simple steps: